 Talk to your health care provider about which vaccines are recommended for you.
 If you missed getting immunized in childhood, there are recommended vaccines for you as an adult:

 Where can you get vaccinated?

-You can get publicly-funded vaccines from your community health centre, most pharmacies, and some doctors’ offices.
+You can get publicly-funded vaccines from your local health unit, most pharmacies, and some doctors’ offices.
 You can purchase non-publicly funded vaccines at most pharmacies and travel clinics.
 Services vary throughout B.C.

 Keeping track of your immunizations